Angel Orensanz Center: Early history

-The synagogue was built by Congregation Ansche Chesed (People of Kindness).
-Formed in 1825, Congregation Ansche Chesed consisted primarily of German Jews, as well as Dutch Jews and Polish Jews.
-They were mostly recent immigrants.
-It was the third Jewish congregation in New York City, after Shearith Israel (1655; from which the members of Congregation Ansche Chesed broke away) and B'nai Jeshurun (1825).

-Congregation Ansche Chesed purchased the three lots upon which the synagogue was built, at 172 Norfolk Street (between Stanton Street and East Houston Street), on the Lower East Side of New York City, New York, in April 1849, for $10,500 (today $).
+The synagogue was built by Congregation Ansche Chesed (People of Kindness), at time known as Anshe Slonim, the third Jewish congregation in New York City, Congregation Ansche Chesed purchased the three lots upon which the synagogue was built, at 172 Norfolk Street (between Stanton Street and East Houston Street), on the Lower East Side of New York City in April 1849 for $10,500 (today $).
 The lots had originally been part of Peter Stuyvesant's estate.

 The synagogue building was designed by Eisenach (Germany)-born architect Alexander Saeltzer, who was engaged in February 1849.
 Saeltzer also later designed the original Astor Library (now The Public Theater) in 1851 and the Academy of Music on Astor Place in 1854.
 The synagogue's Gothic Revival style was inspired by the Cologne Cathedral in Cologne, Germany, and Friedrichswerdersche Kirche in Berlin.
 According to a 1987 report by the New York City Landmarks Preservation Commission, while Gothic architecture is closely associated with Christianity, it had also become popular with synagogues as Jewish congregations had taken over old church buildings and become accustomed to the style and viewed it as just as appropriate as any other architectural style.
 The building opened in 1849 as Anshe Chesed Synagogue and was also known as the Norfolk Street Congregation.
-The synagogue was formally opened and consecrated on May 16, 1850, with New York City's mayor and a number of members of the New York City Common Council and Christian clergy among the invited guests.
-It was the largest synagogue in the United States and could hold up to 1,500 worshipers, with men on the main floor and women in the gallery.
-It was the first German-Jewish synagogue in New York and the second Reform synagogue after Congregation Emanu-El (1845).